COLLABORATIVE MARRIAGE SKILLS:

 What you will receive:

-Floor Mat, 1 Listening Cycle Skills Floor Mat, 2 Pocket Card Sets
+Listening Cycle Skills Floor Mat, 2 Awareness Wheel Pads, 2 Pocket Card Sets

 $22.00)

-tapes, Agenda for Couple Communication II, and couple brochures may be
+COMMUNICATION II, posters, and couple brochures may be purchased for an

 Institute Leaders:

-The Millers are co-developers of Collaborative Marriage Skills,
+The Millers are co-developers of COUPLE COMMUNICATION I & II, CORE

-Interpersonal Communication Programs, Inc. they combine their backgrounds
+principals of Interpersonal Communication Programs, Inc. ICP), they combine

-in education and training, marriage and family enrichment, and therapy to
+their backgrounds in education and training, marriage and family enrichment,

 programs for couples, work groups, and individuals.
 Married over 40 years,